kelbert2/JavaNuggets/Notes.md

 ### MergeSort
 Best to sort linked list with const extra space, best for very large number of elements that can’t fit in memory.

 Divide the array in half, sort each half, then merge them back together.
-Keep dividing into halvves until you are merging just two single-element arrays.
+Keep dividing into halves until you are merging just two single-element arrays.
 The merge method does all of the heavy lifting.

 Runtime: O(n log(n))